Unwinding with realistic 3D animated movies sounds like the proper remedy for a hectic workday, doesn’t it?

 The Resident Evil franchise is rife with horror, gore, and action.
 And this one is no exception.
-Motivated by his anger toward the CIA — who instigated a drone strike during his wedding, effectively killing his friends, family, and wife — Glenn Arias releases a virus strain that turns people into cannibalistic creatures.
+Motivated by his anger toward the CIA for instigating a drone strike during his wedding, effectively killing his friends, family, and wife, Glenn Arias releases a virus strain that turns people into cannibalistic creatures.
 Resident Evil’s animation straddles between lifelike and game-like, which fans of the video game series already expect.
-But the graphics are so great that from a distance, you might think it’s a live-action movie.
+But the graphics are so great that from a distance, you might think it’s a live-action movie at first.
 That

 Why watch it?
 Watch it if you’ve been following Resident Evil, but this movie can also be enjoyable for people new to its world.

 Gantz: O takes place in a fictitious Japan, where deadly creatures run amok and slay random bypassers in Tokyo and Osaka.
 A 17-year-old boy named Kato tries to save an old man in the subway from being killed by a stranger with a knife and gets himself killed in the process.
 He is then transported to a room with other people who have already died and was then sent on a mission with strangers to kill the monsters roaming Japan.
 Gantz: O has a surprisingly realistic environment that does justice to the beauty of Japan.
 Plus, the setting goes perfectly well with the character animation and design.
 And with all the crazy, realistic monsters, you can bet things get progressively disturbing throughout the film.

 Why watch it?
 It’s a fun, action-packed movie with some of the most disturbing realistic 3D monsters.
 Definitely check it out if you’re into anime, monsters, epic battles, and a plot twist.

 How Does Outsourcing Help Aspiring Filmmakers Planning to Produce Realistic 3D Animated Movies?